zywulucky/Sampling-via-CNARW/README.md

    CNRW_converge_PairSimilarity.cpp: Get the "convergence to mean" of CNBRW when use node pair similarity as the indicator of convergence.
 The node pair similarity is computed by utilizing Jaccard coefficient.

-NBRW_version: this folder contains five related to the algorithm NBRW, they are,
+NBRW_version: this folder contains five files related to the algorithm NBRW, they are,

    NBRW_RelativeError_Age.cpp: The function is similar to CNRW_RelativeError_Age.cpp.